thumbliner/thumbliner/bio.md

 ---

 A curious outsider in Canada.
-Thumbliner is a digital handle; and this is a non-commercial space, packed with friends, and a grandma.<br>
+Thumbliner is a digital handle; and this is a non-commercial space, packed with friends, and a grandma.
+They are wondering what stars are made of.<br>

 ---